-This course intends to lead students to build a better understanding of the necessary policies to achieve the transition towards a more sustainable economic development.
+This course intends to help students to understand the policies needed to achieve the transition towards a more sustainable economic development.
 As future managers and leaders in business, finance, administration and politics, students should learn the challenges to implement policies and projects in the changing world, shaped by international trends and increased interdependence.